 2. Employees are encouraged to join library-related professional associations.

 a.
-The library shall reimburse the Associate Librarians, Librarians, Supervisors, and Director for annual basic dues in the Wisconsin Library Association (WLA) or the American Library Association (ALA).
+The library shall reimburse the Librarians I, Librarians II, Supervisors, and Director for annual basic dues in the Wisconsin Library Association (WLA) or the American Library Association (ALA).

 b.
 Serving as an officer or committee member on behalf of a professional association is encouraged, but is secondary to the employee's responsibilities to the library.
 Employees nominated or appointed to such positions should request approval from their supervisor before agreeing to serve.

 3. Attendance at library conferences, meetings, and workshops is on library time.

 a.
 Employees shall be compensated for travel time only during their regular work time unless the employee is asked to perform work during travel outside their regular work time, in which case they shall be compensated for that time as well.

 b.
 Employees shall be compensated for all time spent attending programs and meetings.

 1. Employees shall be reimbursed for travel expenses at the rate established by the city.
 This includes mileage and meals.